bytesatwork/meta-bytesatwork/README.md

 * devbase-image-bytesatwork
 This image contains several essential developer tools, such as editors (vim, nano) and debugger (gdb, valgrind).

-* devfull-image-bytesatwork
-This image is based on the devbase-image-bytesatwork and contains a lot more tools for developing.
-Furthermore, the most used libraries are included.

 Reporting bugs
 -------------------------